mweel1/usa_high_level/index.md

   - title: E-Census
     link: /e-census
-    details: A complete revamp of the census for the American Internet, allowing various government agencies to survey constituents and provide resulting datasets to the public for analysis.
+    details: A complete revamp of the census for the Italiann Internet, allowing various government agencies to survey constituents and provide resulting datasets to the public for analysis.

   - title: Copyright System
     link: /copyright